 But are you sure you would even spot an attack if it occurred?
-When Capital One got hacked a few years ago, it was their clients who pointed this out to them, and that process is repeated across the industry.
 Research shows that 81% of reported intrusions are spotted not by internal security processes or systems, but by external sources such as news reports and external fraud monitoring agencies.

 5. Passwords Are Enough